 Identifying your target audience early on is perhaps the most important part of this process, as it will be crucial for building your pitch list (more on this later).

 Audience research is one of the biggest separators of digital PR and link building.
-Good audience research will give you insight into what your target audience is actually talking about, not what has the highest search volume.
-As a result, you’re likely to find low-difficulty terms that convert.
+Good audience research will give you insight into what your target audience is actually talking about, not just what has the highest search volume.
+As a result, you’re likely to find low-difficulty terms or topics that convert better, even if they aren’t the most searched.

 When jumping into audience research, ask yourself: